wp-plugins/ultralink/readme.txt

 == Changelog ==

-Added new PDF link type.
-Added new Intel ARK link type.
+Added new XMPP/Jabber link type.
-Added new ComicVine link type.
+Added new VLC link type.
 Layout and alignment improvements.
 Tons of bug fixes.
 Tons of stability and compatibility improvements.